girlscript/winter-of-contributing/Competitive_Programming/C++/Maths & Number Theory/Binary Exponentiation/binaryexponentiation.md

 # Binary Exponentiation
 Binary exponentiation is an algorithm to find the power of any number N raise to an number M (N^M) in logarithmic time O(log M).
-The normal approach takes O(M) time provided multiplication takes constant time.

 ```
 A^N = 1                      if N = 0